DevExpress/devextreme-documentation/concepts/05 Widgets/Gantt/10 Gantt Elements/20 Dependency.md

     ![DevExtreme Gantt Chart - Finish-To-Finish Dependency](/images/Gantt/dependency-type-sf.png)

 The **Gantt** widget gets data for dependencies from a data source ([dataSource](/Documentation/ApiReference/UI_Widgets/dxGantt/Configuration/dependencies/#dataSource)).
-Dependency objects from the data source are automatically bound to the widget if these objects have the default 'id', 'type', etc. data fields in its structure.
+Dependency objects from the data source are automatically bound to the widget if these objects have the default 'id', 'type', etc., data fields in their structure.
 For example:

     {
         'id': 0,